noahd223/task-manager/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have the following installed:
-- Node.js (v14 or higher)
+- Node.js
 - npm or yarn
 - Expo Go app on your mobile device (iOS or Android)